Blazebit/blaze-persistence/README.md

 ## Building the website and documentation

 You have to install [GraphViz](http://www.graphviz.org/Download.php) and make it available in your PATH.

-It's easiest to just invoke `./serve-website.sh` which builds the documentation, website and starts an embedded server to serve at port 8820.
+After that, it's easiest to just invoke `./serve-website.sh` which builds the documentation, website and starts an embedded server to serve at port 8820.

 ## Checkstyle in IntelliJ